ESMValGroup/ESMValTool/doc/sphinx/source/documentation.rst

 It is also possible to split the output in multiple files, like in the CMIP5 class, e.g. _200101-200512.nc, 200601_201012.nc, 201101-201512.nc, etc. This is particularly useful for daily data, which are usually too large to be collected in a single file covering the whole time period.

+.. note:: When adding new observational datasets, these datasets have to be added to :numref:`tab_obs_data` (in doc/sphinx/source/running.rst).

 .. _std_reformat_obs:

 Standard header for the reformatting routines for observational data